-We regularly analyse collision data for our county road network, and our rural roads continue to be of concern with regards to the number of people Killed or Seriously Injured (KSI).
+We regularly analyse collision data for our county road network, and our rural roads continue to be of concern regarding the number of people Killed or Seriously Injured (KSI).

 The recent statistics for our rural roads show that 125 KSI collisions occurred between 2016 and 2018 resulting in 145 KSI casualties, with 23% of these collisions involving young drivers between the ages of 17 and 24.